On the Road to Findout: Greatest Hits

-On the Road to Findout: Greatest Hits is a compilation album by English musician Cat Stevens (also known as Yusuf and Yusuf / Cat Stevens).
+On the Road to Findout: Greatest Hits is a compilation album by English musician Cat Stevens (also known as Yusuf Islam and Yusuf / Cat Stevens).
 It was released on 17 September 2025 by Cat-O-Log, A&M Records and UMe.
-A career-spanning compilation, it was released in support on Giorgiou's memoir Cat On the Road to Findout.
+A career-spanning compilation, it was released in support on Stevens' memoir Cat On the Road to Findout.
 The memoir itself was published on 7 October 2025.